python-gino/gino/README.rst

 most suitable one for your project, and for your team.
 GINO tries to stay in the middle between ORM and non-ORM, offering an extremely simple option.

+GINO tries to define database tables with plain old Python objects - they *are* normal Python objects, a rollback doesn't magically change their values.
+Any database operations are explicit.

 GINO depends on asyncpg_, which means it works only for PostgreSQL_ and asyncio_, which means Python 3 is required - actually 3.6 required for now.
 Based on SQLAlchemy_, gate to its ecosystem is open - feel free to use e.g.